A Century of Superior Funeral Care

 A Long-Standing Tradition of Compassionate Care

-In 1922, Ora O. Snyder purchased his first funeral home in Johnsville, which he operated with his wife Marion.
+In 1922, Ora O. Snyder purchased his first funeral home in Johnsville, which he operated with his wife Marian.
 He bought the Manier Seminary in Lexington in 1926, remodeling it into a funeral home.
 In 1941, he purchased the A.A.
 Shafer Funeral Home in Bellville.
-During the war years, Marion Snyder obtained her funeral directors license and assisted Ora in operating the three funeral homes.
+During the war years, Marian Snyder obtained her funeral directors license and assisted Ora in operating the three funeral homes.

 In 1981, the Flowers Funeral Home in Mount Vernon merged with Snyder Funeral Homes to become the Flowers-Snyder Funeral Home.
 J. Todd (Paul’s son) and C. Clay Snyder (Phil’s son) completed their education and joined the family firm in 1984.
 Upon the retirement of Max Craven in November 1985, the Craven Funeral Home in Mount Gilead became the Craven-Snyder Funeral Home.
 In 1989, the Snyder Funeral Homes grew again with the addition of Dowds Funeral Home in Mount Vernon.